niknow/BankCSVtoQif/README.rst

 imported from financial software like gnucash.
 The advantage of qif over csv is that qif allows to store the target account of the transaction.
 In addition to the technical conversion, you can configure replacements that automatically relabel the description of a transaction if a certain string is matched and book this transaction to a pre-configured account.
 The rationale behind this is that many transactions occur regularly and thus can be booked automatically.

+A list of supported banks is provided by the folder `bankcsvtoqif/banks`, see developers_. section to add more banks.

 **Recommended Python version:** Python 3.4.3